 Information Collected at this site:

 When you visit this site, your web browser may automatically send some basic information to us.
-This information is used solely to help us make this site more useful to visitors, to learn about the number of visitors to our site, and kinds of technology they use.
+This information is used solely to help us make this site more useful to visitors, to learn about the number of visitors to our site, and the kinds of technology they use.
 All of this helps us ensure that this site is as useful as possible.
-Basic information that may be collected is:
+Basic information that may be collected includes: